pypi/warehouse/docs/api-reference/index.rst

 For periodically checking for new packages or updates to existing packages, please use our RSS feeds.

-If at all possible, it is recommended to use the JSON/RSS/Legacy APIs over XML-RPC.
+No new integrations should use the XML-RPC APIs as they are planned for deprecation.
+Existing consumers should migrate to JSON/RSS/Legacy APIs.

 Available APIs
 --------------